nicday/github-handbook/readme.md

 	git remote add origin https://github.com/username/repo-name.git
 	```

-7. Once your local repo knows where the remote repo is on GitHub, and you have changes commited and ready to push to the remote repo, then you can run the following command in Terminal to push the changes.
+7. Once your local repo knows where the remote repo is on GitHub, and you have changes committed and ready to push to the remote repo, then you can run the following command in Terminal to push the changes.

 	In the example below we are pushing changes to the remote repo we created in step 6 and ensuring the changes go the the (default) master branch.
 	```sh